shbozz/locals/README.md

 # Locals
 The better way to communicate

-features:
+Features:
 * P2P networking (using libP2P)
 * Chatting in groups
 * Encrypted messages
 * Custom group names
 * Usernames
 * Each message has a Unique ID (with a hash)
-* Messages sent in the chat are saved
+* Messages sent in the chat are saved & read upon opening the app
 * Usernames and their multiaddr are saved

-planned features:
+Planned Features:
 * Saved encryption keys
 * GUI in Flutter and GTK4 + Libadwaita
 * A feed where posts get shared with friends